 In 2012, APR Energy co-sponsored the Dakar Half Marathon, headed by the Senegalese Athletic Association.
 The charity race helped contribute to educational camps that promote academic work, leadership development and life skills for young female scholarship recipients and their caregivers.
 In 2017, the local APR Energy team rehabilitated a popular community basketball court and donated new baskets, uniforms, balls, benches and scoring equipment.

 A local school near the Barranca power plant suffered for three years without electricity after thieves stole the copper wiring from the electrical system.
-APR Energy employees, together with local citizens, volunteered their time to re-wire the electrical system, renovate and repaint the school structure, install security and fire alarms, and create an outside environment free of hazardous items.
-School supplies and materials were also donated to the children and teachers.
-The school is now a safer institution with a higher level of education.
+APR Energy employees, together with local citizens, volunteered their time to re-wire the electrical system, renovate the school and install security and fire alarms.

 In the aftermath of the devastating 2010 earthquake, APR Energy teamed up with several partner organizations to organize a medical mission into the badly damaged capital city.
 More than 90 doctors, nurses, and medical support staff were transported into Haiti, along with urgently needed medical supplies.